schultzl/example_jupyterbook/intro.md

 ::::

 ::::{grid-item-card}
-:link: stepstotransition
+:link: wheretoapply
 :link-type: doc
 :class-header: bg-light

-The transition
+Where can you apply?
 ^^^
-Prepare for what can be prepared for.
+Job portals, company websites and social media

 :::::